xolvio/md-blog/README.md

 The blog runs at the default "/blog" route.
 The archive runs at the default "/blog/archive" route.
 For each post, the default is the "blog/:shortId/:slug" route.
 You can customize where the blog handles requests by changing the `blogPath` and `archivePath`.
 You can also remove the short id from the blog post path by setting the `useUniqueBlogPostsPath` to false.
+The `baseUrl` is used to generate links to images uploaded by drag&drop.

 ####Settings File Example
 ```json